On Corona/Covid-19, herd immunity and WELLBY tradeoffs: key predictions and numbers

 In February / March, when many key policy decisions had to be made, it was still possible for a reasonable person to think more than 1% of the whole world would die if one didn’t lock down the majority of the population.
 With the benefit of all the research and information of the last 2 months, we now know much better what the risks are and what matters in terms of policies.
 The key information that is new is how many victims the corona virus has made in different countries following different strategies and with different circumstances.
 Though there are huge statistical issues with this data, including the fact that some countries are more strict than others when counting a death as covid related, and the large differences in just what part of the population was exposed, we can nevertheless turn to this data to help see the main contours.

 One clear lesson is that death tolls have been highest in dense urban areas, and very low in rural and (sub)tropical areas, particularly in countries where infectious diseases are a very normal cause of death.
 In the dense cities, transmission rates are much higher than in other areas, and so a much higher percentage of the population is infected until some kind of herd immunity is achieved (which is basically when residual transmission rates are low, ie the “rho<1”).

 The worst affected large region in the world is thus New York, with a death toll of around 0.15%, which is easily ten times higher than that of rural areas in the US.
 Importantly, the US basically let the virus roam around unhindered for over a month, which was long enough to spread all over New York, pretty much a worst case scenario.
+The latest estimates suggest there are several neighborhoods in New York that have over 40% of the population with observed anti-bodies.
+Since it takes a few weeks after infection to get anti-bodies and the reported numbers always related to measurements of several weeks ago, this means many areas of New York must at this moment be pretty close to herd immunity levels.

-We don’t quite know why (sub)tropical areas have such low death rates, but its probably a combination of weather (the virus doesn’t like the sun), population density, and the fact that in most (sub)tropical areas, infectious diseases are plentiful and a very prevalent health hazard.
-It seems that populations used to battling malaria, ebola, dengue, cholera, tb, and lots of other infectious diseases, have immune systems particularly resilient to the corona virus.
-Conversely, rich populations that have successfully managed to marginalise most infectious diseases seem much more affected by the corona virus.
-It’s a rich man’s disease where, for once, slum dwellers in poor countries are at the advantage.
+We don’t quite know why (sub)tropical areas have such low death rates, but its probably a combination of weather (the virus doesn’t like the sun), natural circulation in houses preventing the aerosols that carry the virus from hanging around, high humidity that prevents the contagious aerosols from hanging around, population density, and perhaps the fact that in most (sub)tropical areas, infectious diseases are plentiful and a very prevalent health hazard.
+Rich populations have dry inside places where it is far easier to catch the virus, and perhaps are not so used to infectious diseases.
+So it is a rich man’s disease where, for once, slum dwellers in poor countries are at the advantage.
+Having said that, within rich countries, its the poor who are most at risk.

 In places like Vietnam, Thailand, the Indian countryside, South Asia, Africa, and even Brazil, total death rates from corona are thus below 0.01%.

 We now also have a much better idea “what it takes” to get natural herd immunity because of Sweden.
 The Swedish ambassador to the UN claimed Sweden is now close to herd immunity, with more than 30% of people in its capital already immune by late April.
 It has a current death toll of around 0.035% and should thus be expected to have achieved herd immunity for a finalised death toll of around 0.05% (their death rates are well on the way down now).
+These numbers are of course not uncontested, with later research suggesting only 20% immunity in Stockholm by late May, whilst yet others think the immunity levels are far higher because the main immunity tests miss groups of people who are immune by having had similar diseases in the past or some genetic disposition.
+Still, these lower-than expected number might mean Sweden will have a death toll of 0.1% before it reaches herd immunity level, half of what New York seems to be heading for to get that outcome.

-Relevantly, Sweden has a population density still higher than Australia, also has cities with lots of space, and has in previous decades also marginalised most other infectious diseases.
-So its reasonable to expect that Australia too could achieve herd immunity with a loss no higher than 0.05% of the population, ie 10,000 people.
-Ditto for other Western countries: 500 per million seems the maximum one “has to suffer” to get herd immunity.
+Relevantly, Sweden has a population density still higher than Australia, also has cities with lots of space, inside dry places, and has in previous decades also marginalised most other infectious diseases.
+So its reasonable to expect that Australia too could achieve herd immunity with a loss no higher than 0.05% to 0.1% of the population, ie 10,000 to 20,000 people.
+Ditto for other Western countries: one in thousand seems the maximum one “has to suffer” to get herd immunity, probably quite a bit less.

 There are a few other lessons one can draw from the experience of other countries, though one should bear in mind that the international statistics have to be read with caution as different countries have totally different rules on whom to count as a corona death, which can easily lead to a factor of 5 difference in claimed deaths.